ResearchComputing/Supercomputing_Spinup/job_submission_spinup/README.md

 - The job will run on 1 core of 1 node
 - We will request a 1 minute wall time
-- Run on the shas-testing partition
+- Run on the amilan testing partition
 - Set the output file to be named “sleep.%j.out” in the `/output` directory
 - Name your job “sleep”
 - Bonus: Email yourself when the job ends